tomdoyle87/skin.osmc/README.md

-# skin.osmc
+# classic-like-skin.osmc

-The default skin for OSMC.
+The classic like skin for OSMC, based on the latest Matrix OSMC Skin.

-For further information, check out the wiki here: https://osmc.tv/wiki/general/the-osmc-skin/
+This is in **WIP**, Please look at my Classic-Skin in stead: https://github.com/tomdoyle87/skin.osmc-classic/releases

-## This skin is shipped with official releases of OSMC (https://osmc.tv/download/).
+## This skin is not supported by the OSMC team. if you have problems; please raise a github issue.

-Install from GitHub on other platforms - check for the newest release here: https://github.com/osmc/skin.osmc/releases

 Original skin: Andy Morton (https://github.com/BobCratchett)

 Original design: Simon Brunton (https://simonbrunton.com/)

 Skinner: Julian Michel (https://github.com/Ch1llb0/skin.osmc)

+Maintainer (This skin): Tom Doyle (https://github.com/tomdoyle87/skin.osmc-classic)